 Found in: Lemon Rinds, Orange Rind, Juniper

-Strains: White Fire OG, Do-Si-Dos, Wedding Cake, Banana OG, Black Cherry Soda
+Strains: Lemon OG, White Fire OG, Do-Si-Dos, Wedding Cake, Banana OG, Black Cherry Soda

-Properties: Elevated Mood, Stress Releif, Anti-Fungal and Anti-Bacterial Properties, Aids in terpene absorption
+Properties: Elevated Mood, Stress Relief, Anti-Fungal and Anti-Bacterial Properties, Anti-Inflammatory, Anticancer, Aids in terpene absorption